hubmapconsortium/ingest-validation-tools/docs/scrnaseq/index.md

 <a name="cell_barcode_size"></a>
 ##### [`cell_barcode_size`](#cell_barcode_size)
 Length of the cell barcode in base pairs.
 Leave blank if not applicable.
+Example: `16,8,8,8`.

 | constraint | value |
 | --- | --- |